 Breaking down the Product Backlog this way lays a foundation for a more fully Refined Product Backlog (towards Definition of Ready).
 Small PBIs and small Sprint Backlog Items both reduce risk by reducing the leakage cost if the team fails to take any single unit of delivery or work to completion.
 See Small Items.

 With a gradient of size, the Product Backlog effectively offers a top-down view of the items that are closer to the bottom and a bottom-up view of those closer to the top.
-This is in line with the recommendation of , which says to “[p]refer top-down estimation in the early (conceptual) phases of a project and switch to bottom-up estimation where specific development tasks and assignments are known.”
+This is in-line with the recommendation of (, p.
+143), which says to “[p]refer top-down estimation in the early (conceptual) phases of a project and switch to bottom-up estimation where specific development tasks and assignments are known.”

-Avoid estimating at a level of granularity that would lead to micro-management.
-Estimation Points are the preferred method, but even those can be converted to hours.
-Informal Scrum folklore recommends estimating to the granularity of two hours; in experience, we have found such fine estimates to be self-fulfilling prophecies in complex emergent projects, and estimating to the granularity of about a day is enough.
+Avoid estimating at a level of granularity that would lead to micromanagement.
+Estimation Points are the preferred method, but with simple math even those can be converted to hours for any given Sprint.
+Some Scrum folklore recommends estimating to the granularity of two hours; in experience, we have found such fine estimates to be self-fulfilling prophecies in complex emergent projects, and estimating to the granularity of about a day is enough.

 This is a broadly accepted practice.